 Further to our previous point, not only is charging during these off-peak hours cheaper, but it’s also greener than charging during peak times.
 This is because electricity is generated from more renewable energy sources during these off-peak hours, such as wind and solar, instead of other carbon-intensive methods.

 Additionally, certain home electric car chargers have different charging modes and can work with your solar PV energy system.
-The Zappi smart EV charger and the Indra Smart PRO EV charger both have solar compatibility, so you can top-up your EV with free solar energy.
+The Zappi smart EV charger has solar compatibility, so you can top-up your EV with free solar energy.

 Smart EV chargers come in a variety of shapes, sizes and colours, meaning unlike unsightly three-pin plug EV charging, you can invest in a stylish, unobtrusive smart unit that parallels your home aesthetic.